 - The license is valid only in the county in which it was issued. (ceremony must occur in the same county that the license was issued)

 Information Needed at Time of Application to Apply for a License

-- Fee of $75.00 in Frederick County (fees vary from county to county) payable by cash, Visa or MasterCard
+- Fee of $75.00 in Frederick County (fees vary from county to county) payable by cash, Visa, MasterCard or Discover

 Required Information for Each Party

 - Marital Status (Single, Divorced, Widow or Widower)

 - If either party has been previously married, the MM/DD/YYYY, county and state (or Country) must be provided for EACH divorce or death.

 - Relationship of Parties (by blood or marriage)